Skip to main content Skip to local navigation skip to chat with us

 Electronic Resources: Licensing and Access

-As the unit responsible for licensing and facilitating campus-wide access to scholarly content, the CDA team can provide assistance with understanding the licensing and terms of use of our licensed content, and with technical or troubleshooting issues with electronic resources.
+CDA licenses and provide campus-wide access to scholarly content, and can provide assistance with understanding the terms of use of all licensed and with troubleshooting issues with our licensed electronic resources.
+You can use the Report a Problem feature in Omni or email erport@yorku.ca

 Challenged Materials